Z3R0ZZZ/Zeroz-Sec-Notes/note/ctf/Midnight_2025/final/Deepescape.md

-You can download this challenge here : [deepescape.zip](challenges/deepescape.zip)

 ```
 Everything seemed quiet on the meridion.tech domain network... until the SOC detected suspicious activity on the domain controller.
 Your role: inspect the network traffic and trace the chain of events.